The Ultimate Guide to White Water Rafting in Kenya

 Before the action

-I was really excited about going for white water rafting but I was equally as scared.
+I was excited about going for white water rafting but I was equally as scared.
 You see, this girl is not a swimmer.
 So naturally, the first thing that came to mind was drowning.

-I was deeply afraid, so much so on the ride to the river I barely spoke to anyone.
+I was afraid, so much so that on the ride to the river I barely spoke to anyone.
 I was too busy thinking of how I was going to survive three hours in the water.
-Fast forward to getting to the river bank, I sat strategically near the guide reasoning that in case anything would happen he’d be able to rescue me ha!
+Fast forward to getting to the river bank, I sat strategically near the guide reasoning that in case anything happened he’d be able to rescue me ha!
 After our guide, Mark Savage, finished instructing us (I may or may not have stopped listening after he mentioned crocodiles), we were ready to get into the river.
 I was scared stiff at this point.

 The big moment